Discovering DMR – 3

 The DMR system uses the CCS7 ID number instead of your callsign, though its authentication service maps your CCS7 ID number to your callsign.

-Registrations for everywhere—including North America, South America, Asia, and Oceania, Europe, and Africa—are now all handled by RadioID.netOpen in new tab regular.
+Registrations for everywhere—including North America, South America, Asia, and Oceania, Europe, and Africa—are now all handled by RadioID.net.

 The registration systems are administered by volunteers so be patient, it can take a few days to receive your CCS7 ID.